The Hidden Risks of Forgotten Subdomains in Your Infrastructure

 Even subdomains you’re actively using can become security risks through DNS configuration drift.
 Email authentication records like SPF and DKIM get outdated when you change email providers.
 SSL certificates expire on forgotten subdomains.
 DNS records point to decommissioned servers or old IP addresses that are now assigned to someone else’s infrastructure.

 Each of these scenarios creates an opportunity for attackers.
 A subdomain with weak or missing SPF records can be used to send convincing phishing emails that appear to come from your domain.
+Proper DNS configuration for email authentication across all your subdomains is one of the most effective defenses against spoofing.
 An expired SSL certificate signals to attackers that nobody’s watching this particular corner of your infrastructure.

 The Inventory Problem Nobody Talks About